 Giving; either financially or with our time; to benefit others is one of the most rewarding things we can do.
 It’s our chance to express the values we stand for and do our part, however small, to help make the world a better place.
 Cheesy, but true.

 “We make a living by what we get.
 We make a life by what we give.” ―Winston S. Churchill

 Is giving a part of your financial plan?

 However, effective giving requires thoughtfulness as well as generosity.
-Instead of just handing over cash on a whim, structuring how you give and to who can make it a truly impactful part of your financial plan.
-These questions can act as a useful guide to when mapping out your financial generosity goals.
+Instead of just handing over cash on a whim, structure how you give and to who so you can make it a truly impactful part of your financial plan.
+These questions can act as a useful guide when mapping out your financial generosity goals.

 Who do I want to help?

 What change do you want to help make in the world?
 What environmental issues or social injustices really fire you up?
 The list of causes to support is almost endless, from protecting native wildlife to putting food on the table for families in need.
 Choose a cause that really moves you on a personal level.

 According to recent research by Koda the top 3 reasons Aussies say they give are:

 - ‘Sympathy for those it helps